Alvaro850/57blocks-prueba-tecnica/README.md

 # **Sample Code Alvaro Perafán**

-This Rest API is deesigned to fullfill all the requirements of the technique test that 57Blocks presents.
+This Rest API is deesigned to fullfill all the requirements of a technique test.

 The theme selected for this app are the Pokemons so the data saved on the database are Pokemons!